 The AdjustaBELL is a compact, affordable loadable dumbbell with a unique design that doesn’t have any overhang.

-The Kensui AdjustaBELL is a loadable dumbbell that’s made of hard nylon to make it super-affordable, lightweight, and more portable.
+Previously known as the Kensui AdjustaBELLs, the AdaptaBELLs PRO are loadable dumbbells made of hard nylon to make them super-affordable, lightweight, and more portable.
 At under $100 (and frequently on sale for under $50), these loadable dumbbell handles offer some of the best value of any piece of home gym equipment, earning a 5 out of 5 for value.

 Weight rangeUp to 70 lbs per handle (extensions available)